 All Outward Bound rock climbing and rappelling experiences are carefully supervised and employ safety systems aligned with national standards.
 During climbing days, participants learn about rock climbing equipment, safety and etiquette, belaying techniques and climbing rescue techniques.
 Encouraged and supported by their group, participants push their perceived limits and expand their comfort zones in a safe, fun and non-competitive environment.

-Backpacking and wilderness navigation techniques are great practice for the essential skills and habits that help prepare for new challenges at work, home and in the community.
-Outward Bound expeditions encourage students:
+Backpacking and wilderness navigation techniques are great practice for the essential skills and habits that help prepare students for new challenges at work, home and in the community.
+Outward Bound expeditions encourage students to:

 Big Bend State and National Park, Texas

-The Texas course area is one of the most remote and geologically interesting in the Outward Bound system.
-Along the US-Mexico border in southwestern Texas, the Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
-This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and a desert backpacking and rock climbing paradise.
-In this region, delicate desert flowers exist alongside fossilized trees millions of years old and mountain passes give way to steep-walled canyons and cliffs.
+Along the US-Mexico border in southwestern Texas, a powerful river and a mountainous desert unite in Texas’ Big Bend National Park.
+The Texas course area is one of the most remote and geologically interesting in the U.S. The Rio Grande River carves a huge, sweeping bend where Big Bend National Park earns its name.
+This 750,000-square mile wilderness is the eighth largest national park in the lower 48 states and is a desert backpacking paradise.
+In this region, delicate desert flowers exist alongside fossilized trees millions of years old.
+Mountain passes give way to steep-walled canyons and cliffs.
+The land itself is awe-inspiring, with canyons towering 300 to 1,200 feet over the right.
+It is one of the last true desert regions in North America.
 Much of this rugged land has remained unchanged for centuries.
 Hundreds of species of birds and a healthy diversity of other animal and plant communities thrive within the splendid isolation of ancient limestone canyons, juniper and mesquite-covered mesas and coal-black night skies.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.